irenexychen/resource-fiesta/README.md

 # Consulting
 - [Thread about getting started](https://news.ycombinator.com/item?id=19455224)
+- [AMA](mailto:indep.contr@irenexychen.com?subject=Independent%20Contractor%20GitHub) about working as a remote independent consultant in Canada for US companies

 ***

 # Self Care and Work Life Balance

+Ironic that this section is empty.

 ***

 # Advice from those who walked the path
 - Think about what you value in a job (i.e. autonomy, team atmosphere, flexibility in work/projects...)
+- In the long term, intrinsic rewards (i.e. purpose) prevail over extrinsic rewards (i.e. compensation, title, prestige), refer to the book _Drive_ by Daniel Pink
+- Live your life with whatever hand you're dealt with (i.e. ideas of individualization by Carl Jung, MTG colour pie).
+Accept yourself and learn to manage the traits that make up _who_ you are, as opposed to trying to change yourself.
+A lot of _why_ life is hard, is because we try to live it alone.